holgerbrandl/kalasim/docs/roadmap.md

 * https://stackoverflow.com/questions/30812204/i-need-to-check-if-a-method-is-overridden
 * it should be `DATA` until process is overridden or pointing to a different method

-**{todo}** generator should monitor generation, from Ucar
->  Returns timing information per arrival: name of the arrival, start_time, end_time, activity_time (time not spent in resource queues) and a flag, finished, that indicates whether the arrival exhausted its activities (or was rejected)

 **{todo}** add averaging resource usage (see AtmQueue.kt)

 **{todo}** hide `anonymous` in resources